CondensateCrew/Condensate/README.md

 ![2020-03-11 10 22 59](https://user-images.githubusercontent.com/27719824/76440604-b367a080-6383-11ea-967c-6f0419c2c16e.gif)

 In the second round, they will be provided an example sentence from one of the three words that they have selected.
 The objective in this round is to come up with as many questions pertaining to the example sentence as they can think of.
-This logic comes from a Harvard Business Review study where a group of participants were asked to brainstorm by asking questions, reported feeling more satisfied and energized rather than trying to come up with new ideas on the spot.
+This logic comes from a Harvard Business Review study where a group of participants that were asked to brainstorm by asking questions, reported feeling more satisfied and energized rather than trying to come up with new ideas on the spot.

 (Source: https://hbr.org/2018/03/better-brainstorming)